-When returning sources of radioactive material to the vendor, such as a partially decayed Co-57 flood source, an acknowledgment of receipt should be obtained from the vendor and kept on file.
-Shipment of radioactive materials, including emptied containers, is generally under the jurisdiction of the DOT or must comply with DOT requirements found in DOT 49 CFR.
+When returning sources of radioactive material to the vendor, such as a partially decayed Co-57 flood source or a partially decayed high dose rate remote afterloader brachytherapy source, an acknowledgment of receipt should be obtained from the vendor and kept on file.
+Shipment of radioactive materials, including empty containers (UN 2908), is generally under the jurisdiction of the DOT or must comply with DOT requirements found in DOT 49 CFR.